Recruitment and Selection Procedures

 - Strength Questions.

 77. The questions will be designed to test the applicant’s suitability for the role.
-Strength-based questions will not be listed on the Job Specification but will be linked to the requirements of the role.
+Strength-based questions will not be listed on the Candidate Information Booklet but will be linked to the requirements of the role.

 78. The same lead questions will be asked of all applicants and the Chairperson will ensure that approximately the same time is allocated to each applicant.
 Further information on preparing for interview is included in the Guidance on Recruitment and Selection for Applicants.